 Consistency and Patience

-Data annotation can be repetitive—often done remotely—so you need discipline to keep up high standards, even if you’re dealing with thousands of near-identical data points.
+Data labeling is repetitive—often done remotely—so you need discipline to maintain high standards, even when you’re dealing with thousands of near-identical data points.
 The sheer volume of the task makes the job repetitive and boring, which likely hinders your performance.
-In this environment, you may lose focus and attention - the most valuable asset in your job.
-Therefore, it is vital that you have patience to maintain consistent labeling.

 Adaptability and Communication